 Have you ever experienced a bad bout of diarrhea after finishing a course of antibiotics?
 This reaction is not uncommon.
-Now, researchers are beginning to recognize that sometimes this problem is caused by Clostridium difficile, that is, C. diff due to antibiotics.
-Can probiotics prevent it?
+Now, researchers are beginning to recognize that often this problem is caused by Clostridioides difficile, that is, C. diff due to antibiotics.
+Because it is due to bacterial overgrowth, doctors sometimes try to treat it with other antibiotics.
+But that doesn’t always work.
+Now the FDA is considering a novel treatment–bacteria!

 C. Diff Due to Antibiotics: